 And for that, Photoshop will be something we plan to use a lot.
 Yes, the bad uses of Photoshop are not good.
 But we experience ‘real’ every day.
 Look in the mirror.
 Talk to people.
 The world online creates an escape.
 Be suspicious of what you see online but also be joyful about the wonderful creativity.

-Though, if Adobe could do something about their frankly outrageous subscription fees, yes that would be good too.
+Though, if Adobe could do something about their frankly outrageous subscription fees, that’d be good too.

 Check out our guide on graphic design tools which covers Photoshop, and also our guide to to photography for marketing to learn more.
 Or contact us directly, if you’d like to know more about photo editing.